zedlopez/ifm/The Recipe Book.md

 [Western Art History 305] demonstrates how we might allow ``examine``, which doesn't normally permit multiple objects, to take them, but to give vaguer responses to a mass examination than an individual one.

+[The Best Till Last] shows a technique for arranging a multiple-object list into a more narratively satisfying order.

 ### See Also

 - [Examining] for groups of objects that have a collective description different from their individual descriptions, and for commands that search multiple things at once.